We are worshiping at 9 am.

 A brief silence.

-God of boundless love, receive with open arms any in need of compassion especially Pastor Van Gundy, Sue, Pastor Hadley, Candy, Deann, John, Steve, Lynne, Margaret, Jay, Cork & Cheryl, Rillys, Louanna, Sharon, Carol, Norma, David, Mary Lou, Tyler, Janet and for those who we name aloud or silently in our hearts (pause for people in the congregation to add their prayers here).
-May your compassion bring them healing.
-God, in your mercy,
+Embrace all who carry wounds, that they might know your compassion and healing.
+Draw near to individuals and communities suffering in any way, Richard, Mary, Pastor Van Gundy, Sue, Pastor Hadley, Candy, Deann, John, Steve, Lynne, Margaret, Jay, Cork & Cheryl, Rillys, Louanna, Sharon, Carol, Norma, David, Mary Lou, Tyler, Janet and for those who we name aloud or silently in our hearts (pause for people in the congregation to add their prayers here).
+Hear us, O God.

 Amen.